taichi/modernjs/modernjs.en.md

 Since the test is always mocked regularly, it is better to shorten the cycle of change → test → debug → change ......

-[AVA] is designed not to dare to write a test code of a very complicated structure in order to secure the test execution speed.
+[AVA] is designed not to dare to write a test code of a very complicated structure to secure the test execution speed.
 From a person who wrote a complicated structure test with a testing framework like [Mocha](https://mochajs.org/), it may seem strange, but it is familiar.

-Variable scope of test code is accumulated many times, it is good when writing, but after all it will be a hard time.
+A variable scope of test code is accumulated many times, it is good when writing, but after all, it will be a hard time.

 ### Perfect support
 This is only a talk that the API of [AVA] can be perfect as it is simple.